 You may see a choice between a ported and sealed subwoofer.

-A sealed sub is known as an acoustic suspension subwoofer, and these will tend to be more compact and provide a more dynamic and controlled lower end.
+- Sealed Sub: AKA an acoustic suspension subwoofer.
+These tend to be more compact and provide a more dynamic and controlled lower end.

-Whereas a ported subwoofer, also called a bass-reflex subwoofer, will have an open port to radiate the low frequencies.
+- Ported Subwoofer: AKA a bass-reflex subwoofer.
+These have an open port to radiate the low frequencies.

 Generally, ported subwoofers will be larger and have an increased bass response, plus they will provide more ‘oomph’ – for want of a more technical term.